jhwist/octopress/source/_posts/2013-03-08-psychology-of-a-long-run.markdown

 ## 0 to 3km
 The easy part.
 Get going and get into a rhythm.
-For long runs during winter this also includes fretting over the HR strap which sends erroneous readings for about 5 to 10 minutes due to dryness.
+For long runs during winter this also includes fretting over the HR strap which sends erroneous readings for about 5 to 10 minutes due to cold air and dryness.
 More on that in a later post.
-My brain is mostly still occupied with stuff I did right before the run, so the first few km pass pretty quickly.
+My brain is mostly still occupied with stuff I did right before the run, so the first few kilometers pass pretty quickly.

-## 3-5km
+## 3 to 5km
 Oh, good, 2km to go and I'll have a third done.
 That's easy.
 By the time I pass the 5km mark I also have a pretty good idea of my pace and how fresh my legs are.
 With that data in mind I can calculate a goal time, unless I have a goal time set by a training plan.
 If that's the case, 5km is a good time to make pace adjustments.

-## 5km
+At 5km I do some simple math: 3km more and we're over the half of this run.
-This means: 3km more and we're over the half of this run.
-Pretty easy, I can always run 3km more.
+Pretty easy, I can always run three more kilometers.

 ## 8km
-Yep, another 3km in the books.
+Yep, another 3km done.
 Legs are probably still fresh, after all -so far- it has only been a normal training run.
 At this point I usually compare what's ahead of me with other training runs I do on a regular basis.
 In this particular case it's just another 7km run, similar to [this one](http://app.strava.com/activities/38548190 "7km on Strava").